 This trusted bank was established in 1955 through the merger of The Dominion Bank and the Bank of Toronto.
 TD Bank is one of the ten largest banks in North America and one of two Big Five banks founded in Toronto.
 The other bank is the Canadian Imperial Bank of Commerce.

 What Type of Accounts Does TD Bank Offer?

-TD Bank caters to individual banking needs and offers a range of accounts from basic savings and checking accounts to borderless.
-You can bank with TD Bank online, mobile, or in person.
-There is bound to be an account with TD Bank to meet your financial needs, and checking accounts automatically come with overdraft services to help you manage your finances when your account is short on funds, and you have bills to pay.
+TD Bank caters to individual banking needs and offers a range of accounts, from basic savings and checking accounts to borderless.
+You can bank with TD Bank online, on mobile, or in person.
+There is bound to be an account with TD Bank to meet your financial needs, and checking accounts automatically come with overdraft services to help you manage your finances when your account is short on funds and you have bills to pay.

 How Much Are The Overdraft Fees?

 TD Bank overdraft fees can cost you $35 or more for each transaction.
 These fees are charged every time you overdraw by more than $5.00, and these charges can add up and seriously affect your cash flow and budget.